 As the name suggests, Preuss’s red colobuses have varying shades of red fur on their bodies and tails.
 Their chest, belly, and inner limbs are cream-colored, and their backs are red and black.
 Around their dark faces are orange cheeks.
 Infants are black with gray undersides.

 The Preuss’s red colobus has denser and frizzier fur than similar species.

 Like other species of red colobuses, Preuss’s red colobus monkeys are folivores (leaf eaters).
 They prefer the young leaves from a variety of different trees.
 They also supplement their diet by snacking on flowers and buds.

 Since immature leaves are low in nutrition, they have to eat a lot to survive.
 The high volume of leaves they eat subsequently plays an integral role in how the forest ecosystem is structured.
 Most often, Preuss’s red colobuses feed from trees that are exploited for timber, which affects both their nutrition options and their habitats.

 Behavior and Lifestyle

-Dispersal patterns are not known in the Preuss’s red colobus, but in other species of red colobus monkeys both males and females disperse from their natal group—although many males stay in their natal groups and form coalitions with other males.
+Dispersal patterns are not known in the Preuss’s red colobus, but in other species of red colobus monkeys, both males and females disperse from their natal group.
+However, many males stay in their natal groups and form coalitions with other males.

-Preuss’s red colobus monkeys are included in the Red Colobus Action Plan Initiative, which hopes to conserve red colobus monkeys through plans to increase awareness and propose alternatives to bush meat hunting in local areas.
+While these conservation groups are integral to the survival of Preuss’s red colobus monkeys, there is no such group solely dedicated to saving the species.
 More research is needed to get a more accurate estimate of the remaining population and to better understand the behavior of this species.